 3. Use Freshwater More Sustainably & Efficiently

-– Install water efficient devices, appliances and systems
+– Use water efficient devices and appliances

-– Look into the option of rainwater harvesting
+– Consider rainwater harvesting

-4. Treating & Re-using Wastewater
+4. Treating &/Or Re-using Wastewater

-5. Minimizing Different Types Of Pollution
+7. Minimizing Different Types Of Pollution

 Water pollution might happen when untreated waste or waste water is discharged into the environment (such as rivers, lakes and the ocean)